outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 	        		    - 'some graph structures are more powerful than others, such as networks, maps, trees, sequences, etc'
 	        		    - 'the differences between these useful structures involve objects (variables/functions) in the graphs, connection functions (like similarity or interaction function), and the structure variables like direction (in causal networks, for example)'
 	        		    - 'a graph of graphs (like the interface interface, or the meaning interface) is a useful structure to organize these variables'
+                    - insight about how primary concepts are powerful
+                        - 'simplicity/complexity' corresponds to a primary 'difference-resolution or connection' function, so it corresponds to a primary 'problem-solving' function, as problems' default format is a 'difference to resolve', bc a problem can be solved by making it simpler or finding functions that in general simplify other variable interaction functions
+                        - other attributes which can describe any structure also correspond to primary difference-resolution and problem-solving functions (like 'work', 'intent', 'potential', 'change', etc)
+                        - for example, 'changing an existing solution to a similar problem' is a default problem-solving and difference-resolution function
+                        - what other primary abstract concepts can be used to resolve differences (solve problems)?
+                            - 'balance' can be used as a primary problem-solving function in the form of 'balancing extremes, as extremes often lead to errors like over-prioritization errors or scaled errors', which translates to a problem-solving function like 'balance the maximum differences in a problem to find a more general/stable format of the inputs which is likelier to be correct (a solution)' or 'find functions that are adjacent/interim to a high ratio of information'
+                            - 'power' can be used as a primary problem-solving function in the form of 'finding functions that can reduce the work of all other functions, making these functions more powerful' or 'find functions that store high ratios of information'
+                            - 'potential' can be used as a primary problem-solving function in the form of 'finding functions that can interact with the highest ratio of other functions, making these functions higher potential in the higher variability of their interactions' or 'find functions that have a high ratio of usage functions (can find/build/derive a high ratio of information)'
+                            - 'intent' can be used as a primary problem-solving function in the form of 'finding functions that determine what other functions are used for (intents) and what theyre useful for (adjacently/optimally fulfilled intents)' or 'find functions that are more useful for a high ratio of information-related intents (like information storage)'
+                            - 'cause' can be used as a primary problem-solving function in the form of 'finding functions that identify input/output (causal) sequences of connected variables (such as why a function is useful, as in the reasons the optimally fulfilled function intents develop to be common, such as the efficiency of using the functions and the commonness of the requirement of their outputs)' or 'find functions that cause a high ratio of information'
+                            - 'abstraction' can be used as a primary problem-solving function in the form of 'finding functions that can store/embed most variables adjacently' or 'find functions that can support a high ratio of information'
+                        - given how these concepts interact with information (can store a high ratio of information or otherwise are useful for information-related intents), the structure of an interface emerges
+                        - the primary abstract concepts (power, balance, complexity, stability) offer good candidates for interfaces bc of the fact that they are high information/variation-storing and every structure has these attributes in some way, so they are a way to access different fields of connections (differences/similarities) to other structures

                 - most of these have common variables, such as including 'known common useful structures', applying common useful intents like 'reduce/connect/compare', identifying structures that are relevant to 'problems', applying interface structures as a useful compression/explanation/other intent fulfillment structure, etc
                     - they differ in their method structure variables, such as how 'identifying the type of object that a useful structure is' differs from other insight sets in that it applies a bottom-up direction (generalize from specific examples) from a 'specific' starting point